robintsunny/StudyGuideNotes/misc.md

 immutable: with pass by reference, a reference to an object is passed around
 mutable: With pass by value, a copy of an object is created, and it is that copy that gets passed around

+### What is a module?
+A class-like object with methods

+### What is the difference between include and extends?
+include makes methods available to an instance of a class and extend makes methods available to the class itself

+### What does self.inlcuded(base) do?
+class base
+  extend self
+end